Orot Cheder Classes

 Our Jewish Studies is taught through projects; children choose a project from a selection that they will study for one and half terms.
 Over the academic year they will study two topics in depth.
 Topics are chosen by the children at the start of the year through taster sessions.
 Recent projects have included ‘Jews Around the World’, ‘Israel It’s Complicated’, ‘The Play of the Diary of Anne Frank’, ‘Caring for the Environment’, ‘Taste of Torah’ and the ‘Jewish Year Through Art’.
-We also celebrate festivals and other significant events like Mitzvah Day usually all together.
-We are excited at the possibilities for children who enjoy expressing their abilities through drama as we have recruited a professional drama teacher.
+We also celebrate festivals and other significant events like Mitzvah Day usually all together and with the community.

 More Than Classroom Learning

-Some of our significant aims in Orot are to build knowledge, confidence and pride in being a modern Reform Jew; to build a sense of kehillah (community) through nurturing friendships; and teaching our children to be caring individuals who warmly welcome all children, whatever their faith, ability or background.
+The vision of Orot is to build knowledge, confidence and pride in being a modern Reform Jew; to build a sense of kehillah (community) through nurturing friendships; and teaching our children to be caring individuals who warmly welcome all children, whatever their faith, ability or background.
 We will do this through interactive, dynamic teaching and learning and activities including drama, cookery, art and discussions.

-Non-‘school’ related family events Apart from Orot and Bar/Bat Mitzvah classes, which gives us the opportunity to get to know some of our children in the EHRS community, we want to get to know all our families with children and to build a sense of kehillah,.
+Apart from Orot and Bar/Bat Mitzvah classes, which gives us the opportunity to get to know some of our children in the EHRS community, we want to get to know all our families with children and to build a sense of kehillah,.
 One of the ways we do this is by offering non-school related, fun events through the year.
-Many of the children at EHRS go to Jewish Day school; these events will offer something different to what they will experience at school and are open to all of our families with young children.
+Many of the children at EHRS go to Jewish Day school; these events offer something different to what they experience at school and are open to all of our families with children.